 Experience with the process

 The shareholder representative role can require a lot of specialized knowledge, from managing liquidation waterfalls and reviewing working capital statements, to responding to a variety of claims, and coordinating an escrow distribution.
 Even basic shareholder questions, such as “Can I transfer my escrow interest to a relative?” or “If I don’t sign my letter of transmittal until next year, do I avoid paying taxes this year?” can leave an unexperienced shareholder representative scratching their head.
-A professional shareholder representative can help navigate the complexities of the post-closing period, including, ensuring every holder is paid in a timely manner at closing all the way through coordinating the final escrow distribution.
+A professional shareholder representative can assist with navigating the complexities of the post-closing period, including helping to ensure holders are paid in a timely manner at closing all the way through coordinating the final escrow distribution.
 Already have trusted counsel who you’ve been working with throughout the course of the transaction and want them to stay on post-closing?
 That’s fine!
-In most instances, the professional Shareholder Representative can still engage the advice of former company counsel to help on some of the bigger ticket claim issues where their expertise is most valuable.
+In most instances, the professional shareholder representative can still engage the advice of former company counsel to help on some of the bigger ticket claim issues where their experience is most valuable.

 Decrease risk, increase security

 The shareholder representative is tasked with maintaining sensitive and confidential shareholder information.
 Often-times, this can include shareholder Personal Identifiable Information (PII) such as Social Security numbers or tax IDs.
 In addition to the regulatory compliance concerns that stem from holding this type of information, holding this type of information can make the representative a target for internet fraud attempts — especially in a transaction where his or her name or email is listed in a public transaction agreement.
 Hire a professional who has the systems, procedures, and experience to prevent fraud, reduce this risk and increase the security of this confidential information.